-Funding Policy - State statute permits SERS to fund the health care benefits through employer contributions.
-Each year, after the allocation for statutorily required basic benefits, the Retirement Board allocates the remainder of the employer contribution of 14 percent of covered payroll to the Health Care Fund.
-For fiscal year 2016, SERS did not allocate any employer contributions to the Health Care fund.
+Fund.
+For fiscal year 2017, SERS did not allocate any employer contributions to the Health Care fund.
 In addition, employers pay a surcharge for employees earning less than an actuarially determined minimum compensation amount, pro-rated according to service credit earned.
-For fiscal year 2016, this amount was \$23,000.
+For fiscal year 2017, this amount was \$23,500.
 Statutes provide that no employer shall pay a health care surcharge greater than 2 percent of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5 percent of the total statewide SERS-covered payroll for the health care surcharge.
+For fiscal year 2017, the School District's surcharge obligation was \$53,537.

-The School District's contributions for health care (including surcharge) for the fiscal years ended June 30, 2016, 2015, and 2014 were \$52,231, \$83,494 and \$55,590, respectively.
-The full amount has been contributed for fiscal years 2016, 2015 and 2014.
+For fiscal years 2016 and 2017, SERS did not allocate employer contributions to the Health Care fund.
+The School District's contributions for health care for the fiscal year ended June 30, 2015, was \$31,280.
+The full amount has been contributed for fiscal year 2015.